Glenrothes: Economy

 The Glenrothes area's economy predominantly comprises manufacturing and engineering industries, service sector, health and public sector jobs.
-In 2016, around 27,190 people were employed in the Glenrothes area; approximately 16% of the 164,500 jobs in Fife.
+In 2023, around 24,225 people were employed in the Glenrothes area; approximately 18% of the 137,465 jobs in Fife.
 Glenrothes is recognised for having the main concentration of advanced manufacturing and engineering companies in Fife.
 There are a total of 46 "Top 200 Fife Businesses" located in Glenrothes and there was a recorded 532100 m2 of industrial and business floorpace within the town's employment areas following a survey carried out in 2014 with the largest concentrations of premises in the south of the town and around the town centre.
 Major employment areas in Glenrothes include: Bankhead, Eastfield, Pentland Park, Queensway, Southfield, Viewfield, Westwood Park and Whitehill.

 Industry

-The 2011 Census showed that manufacturing accounted for almost 15% of employment in Glenrothes.
+The 2011 census showed that manufacturing accounted for almost 15% of employment in Glenrothes.
 In 2015 this amounted to over 4,000 jobs in the local area, or almost a third of all manufacturing jobs in Fife.
 A number of high tech industrial companies are located in the town largely specialised in electronics manufacturing making the Glenrothes area one of Scotland's largest clusterings of electronics companies.
 These are what remain of Silicon Glen operations in the area which gradually reduced and then consolidated since the peak in the late 1990s.
-Local companies specialised in this sector include Compugraphics which develops photomasks for the microelectronics sector, CTDI (formally Regenersis) which provides technology repair and test services, Leviton (previously Brand Rex) which produces fibre optic cabling, Raytheon which specialises in electronics for the defence industry and Semefab which produces Micro Electric Mechanical Systems (MEMS).
+Local companies specialised in this sector include Compugraphic which develops photomasks for the microelectronics sector, CTDI (formally Regenersis) which provides technology repair and test services, Leviton (previously Brand Rex) which produces fibre optic cabling, Raytheon which specialises in electronics for the defence industry and Semefab which produces Micro Electric Mechanical Systems (MEMS).
 Other major companies which have established a base in Glenrothes include Bosch Rexroth (hydraulics manufacturing), FiFab (precision engineering) and Velux (Window and Skylight Manufacturers).

 In 2013 Indian beverages group Kyndal entered into a joint venture with John Fergus & Co Ltd to establish a new Scotch whisky distillery and bonded warehouse facility in Glenrothes.
 The new distillery, named Inchdairnie, focuses on exporting to markets in India, Africa and the Far East.
 It opened in May 2016 creating 15 new jobs as well as generating new exports worth a predicted £3.6 million to Scotland over the next three years.
 It is located at Whitehill Industrial Estate adjacent to Fife Airport.
 The distillery is one of the first in Scotland to embark on a significant decarbonisation programme and was awarded UK Government funding as part of a 'Green Distilleries Competition' in January 2021.
 This will specifically focus on the potential to use hydrogen at the distillery to significantly decarbonise the process heat required.
 The hydrogen could be produced two ways, by converting the gas generated at the local AD plant to hydrogen onsite and through electrolysis of local renewables onsite.
 This will reduce the overall carbon footprint of the distillery.